FuturityUK/FuturityUK.github.io/life_helper/privacy_policy.md

 If you submit the request through an authorised agent, we may need to collect additional information to verify your identity before processing your request and the agent will need to provide a written and signed permission from you to submit such request on your behalf.

 ##### Appeals
-Under certain US state data protection laws, if we decline to take action regarding your request, you may appeal our decision by emailing us at futuritysol@gmail.com.
+Under certain US state data protection laws, if we decline to take action regarding your request, you may appeal our decision by contacting us by using the contact details provided in the section '[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#12-how-can-you-contact-us-about-this-notice)'.
 We will inform you in writing of any action taken or not taken in response to the appeal, including a written explanation of the reasons for the decisions.
 If your appeal is denied, you may submit a complaint to your state attorney general.

 ##### California 'Shine The Light' Law
 California Civil Code Section 1798.83, also known as the 'Shine The Light' law, permits our users who are California residents to request and obtain from us, once a year and free of charge, information about categories of personal information (if any) we disclosed to third parties for direct marketing purposes and the names and addresses of all third parties with which we shared personal information in the immediately preceding calendar year.
 If you are a California resident and would like to make such a request, please submit your request in writing to us by using the contact details provided in the section '[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#12-how-can-you-contact-us-about-this-notice)'